raae/queen.raae.codes/src/content/posts-queen/2026/03/09-build-the-insight-layer/index.md

 The interface changes.
 The insights stay.

 At Outseta we have billing, email, support, CRM all in one place.
-The [system of record](/2026/03/07-outseta-a-system-of-record/).
+A [system of record](/2026/03/07-outseta-a-system-of-record/) so to speak.
 Now the question is: what insights do we build on top of it?

 The smartest API is the one that already did the thinking.